abstractinfrastructure/k8s-intro-tutorials/core/README.md

 http://127.0.0.1:8001/api/v1/namespaces/dev/pods/pod-example/proxy/
 ```

-The default **"Welcome to nginx!"** page should now be visible.
+The default **"Welcome to nginx!"** page should be visible.

 5) Using the same steps as above, create a new pod called `multi-container-example` using the manifest
-in `manifests/pod-multi-container-example.yaml` or create a new one yourself with the below yaml.
+`manifests/pod-multi-container-example.yaml` or create a new one yourself with the below yaml.

 **Command**
 ```